varabyte/kotter/README.md

   * This is essentially a shortcut for calling `tryPut` and then getting the value, but doing so in a way that ensures no one else grabs the thread from you in between.

+By having a session own and expose such a data structure, it makes it possible for anyone to write their own extension methods on top of Kotter, using data as a way to manage long-lived state.
+For example, `input()`, which may get called many times in a row as the section rerenders, can distinguish the first time it is called from later calls based on whether some value is present in the data cache or not.

-To close this section, we just wanted to say that it was very tempting at first to create a bunch of hardcoded functions baked inside `Section`, `MainRenderScope`, etc., with access to some private state, but implementing everything through `ConcurrentScopedData` plus extension methods ensured that we had the same tools and constraints as any user would.
+To close this section, we just wanted to say that it was very tempting at first to create a bunch of hardcoded functions baked inside `Section`, `MainRenderScope`, etc., with access to some private state, but implementing everything through `ConcurrentScopedData` plus extension methods ensured that we were using the same tools as users.

 So go forth, and extend Kotter!